 The pull was long – okay, it’s a double-action – but it was also wobbly.
 Yes, wobbly.
 There’s no clearer description for the way it jiggled side-to-side as I pressed it, finally discovered the sticky break, and waited endlessly for the reset (spoiler alert: the reset took so long I had time to brew coffee and send snarky texts).

-When it comes to AR triggers it’s the same story.
+When it comes to AR-15 rifle triggers it’s the same story.
 Of course, it’s also a purpose-driven story because I own a number of ARs for different purposes including home defense, hunting, and PRS.

-Since this is meant to be a post about the best AR trigger and it’s preferable that it doesn’t stretch into several thousand words I thought we’d stick to one: a precision trigger.
+Since this is meant to be a post about the best triger for AR-15 rifles and it’s preferable that it doesn’t stretch into several thousand words I thought we’d stick to one: a precision trigger.
 The trigger you want on the range but not necessarily during a hunt or on your home defense rifle.
 The trigger you adore for its lightness while simultaneously wishing, at times, it was not quite so sensitive (hey, we’ve all been there).

 Some of you know where this is going already.
 Good for you, fellow trigger sn…lovers.

 Meet the Timney Triggers Calvin Elite AR Trigger.

 Timney Triggers is a well-established part of the gun world.
 Allen Timney founded the company in 1946 and current owner John Vehr both works hard himself and staffs the company with awesome guys obsessed with creating high-quality triggers.
 I first laid hands – and trigger finger – on the Calvin Elite AR trigger at SHOT Show 2017 and was immediately intrigued.

 Okay, I was half in love with it right there on the show floor.
 The Calvin Elite AR is a single-stage trigger named for Timney designer Calvin Motley and designed for AR-15/10-platform rifles.
 It’s also American made which is a significant plus for me, personally.